infinispan/js-client/README.md

 that node the rest of the cluster topology can be discovered.
 As nodes are added or destroyed, clients get notified of changes in the cluster topology dynamically.
+* Clients can talk to multiple clusters that are separated into different site clusters.
+The client is normally connected to one of the sites, but if its members fail to respond, it will automatically switch to an alternative site to which it can connect.
+* Clients have methods, such as `switchToCluster(clusterName)` and `switchToDefaultCluster` that allows users to manually change to which site cluster to connect.
 * Finally, clients can stop communication with the server(s) using the `disconnect` method.